Moataz-Akram/VocabularyMVP/README.md

 Hold the mic button on any word card and say the word.
 The app listens while the finger is down, checks the speech against the target word using on-device recognition, and reveals the result with haptic and visual feedback.
 Works fully offline.

+> [!IMPORTANT]
+> **Test this on a real IPhone.** The Simulator routes audio through the Mac's microphone and lacks the on-device speech models, so recognition is unreliable there — words get misheard or rejected even when pronounced correctly.
+On a physical device the results are accurate.

 ### Polish

 - Layered, tasteful haptics on every interaction — selections, page snaps, likes, results — tuned from a single central service.